Social Capital Suvretta Holdings Corp III - Class A Shares Close in on 52-Week Low - Market Mover

-Social Capital Suvretta Holdings Corp III - Class A (DNAC) shares closed today at 1.6% above its 52 week low of $9.70, giving the company a market cap of $252M.
-The stock is currently down 2.5% year-to-date, down 2.5% over the past 12 months, and down 2.5% over the past five years.
-This week, the Dow Jones Industrial Average fell 0.5%, and the S&P 500 fell 0.3%.
+Social Capital Suvretta Holdings Corp III - Class A (DNAC) shares closed today at 1.5% above its 52 week low of $9.70, giving the company a market cap of $252M.
+The stock is currently down 2.6% year-to-date, down 2.6% over the past 12 months, and down 2.6% over the past five years.
+This week, the Dow Jones Industrial Average rose 2.6%, and the S&P 500 rose 3.0%.

 Trading Activity